QuineDot/rust-learning/src/m-naming.md

 ```

 Because in the first example, `&'a mut self` can coerce to `&'b mut self`.
-And, in fact, you want it to -- because you generally don't want to exclusively borrow `self` any longer than necessary.
+And, in fact, you want it to -- because you generally *don't* want to exclusively
+borrow `self` for any longer than is necessary.

 And at this point you can instead utilize lifetime elision and stick with:
 ```rust